How LLM Memory Works: Architectures, Mechanisms, and AI Recall

 60print(f"Assistant: {response2}\n")

-When designing an LLM memory system, several factors are critical:
+When designing an LLM memory system, several factors are critical for effective AI recall:

 1. Scalability: The system must handle growing amounts of data and user interactions.